Best electric seven-seaters that offer both sustainability and space

 Mercedes EQV Lease Deals VIEW OFFER

-Pros: A seven-seater electric car with retro looks, big battery, GTX performance version
+Pros: A seven-seater electric car with retro looks, good to drive, room for seven adults

-The long-wheel base (LWB) VW ID.
+The long-wheelbase (LWB) VW ID.
 Buzz increases the seat count from the standard model’s five to the seven chairs requisite for this list.
-It also gets a bigger 85kWh battery, which should increase the driving range to around 300 miles per charge, while a 335bhp GTX variant will follow later, promising to reduce the 0-62mph to just 6.4sec.
-That’s as fast a manual-gearbox Golf GTI.
-Not bad for a big, retro-styled brick.
+It also gets a bigger 86kWh battery, which increases the driving range to a claimed 291 miles, but expect 230 miles in real-world driving.
+A 335bhp GTX model is also available, reducing the 0-62mph to just 6.4sec.
+That’s as fast as a manual-gearbox Golf GTI!
+Not bad for a big, retro-styled brick, even if it’s a rather pointless addition considering the standard Buzz drives so well.

 For a more in-depth look, read our full Volkswagen ID.
 Buzz review